Adibkhf/Data-Analytics/IOWA liquor sale Analysis/Readme.md

 - **Store Location:** Geographical coordinates of the store.
 - **County Number, County:** County details where the store is located.

-## Objectives

-The primary goals of this project are:

-1. **Data Cleaning:** Handling missing values, correcting data types, and removing duplicates.
-2. **Data Transformation and Manipulation:** Aggregating, sorting, and restructuring data for analysis.
-3. **Data Visualization:** Creating informative visualizations to understand sales trends.
-4. **SQL and Pandas Queries:** Utilizing both SQL and Pandas for data querying to compare methodologies.

 ## Methodology

 - **Python Libraries:** Use of libraries like Pandas, NumPy, and Matplotlib for data manipulation and visualization.